Q&A

 Unfortunately, it would not be possible to deliver SEGRO Logistics Park Radlett without removing a number of trees and other vegetation across the site.
 The trees that need to be removed have all been identified and approved as part of the planning permission.

-We will be working with an ecological consultant and Natural England to ensure that we deliver the project in a way which minimises the impact on wildlife.
-For example we will be removing trees and vegetation in the winter months outside the bird nesting season.
+We are working with an ecological consultants and Natural England to ensure that we deliver the project in a way which minimises the impact on wildlife.
+For example, we will be removing trees and vegetation in the winter months outside the bird nesting season.
 We will also adhere to all relevant environmental regulations that anyone undertaking development activities is required to do, for example the management of protected species.

 The planning permission contains conditions relating to contamination which we will need to adhere to.
 It includes a requirement to put in place an appropriate remediation and monitoring strategy for the River Ver Chalk stream.
 This strategy is currently under development and will be shared and implemented ahead of the start of construction activities.
 Our strategy will be developed after consultation with the Environment Agency.